gmp26/Apps1/README.md

 ## Running Tests
 You have two options.

-1. [Jasmine](http://pivotal.github.com/jasmine/) HTML runner -  run `grunt` - Then open /test/runner.html in your browser to run the unit tests using Jasmine.
+1. [Jasmine](http://pivotal.github.com/jasmine/) HTML runner -  run `grunt` - Then open `/test/runner.html` in your browser to run the unit tests using Jasmine.
-2. [Karma](http://vojtajina.github.com/karma/) - `grunt test` -  Defaults to running the tests in chrome, but you can easily change this in karma.conf.js browsers section as required.
+2. [Karma](http://vojtajina.github.com/karma/) - `grunt test` -  Defaults to running the tests in Chrome, but you can easily change this in `karma.conf.js` browsers section as required.